MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 If your agents are using the Microsoft Teams app for Call queue calls, they need to be in TeamsOnly mode.

-When using a resource account for calling line ID purposes in Call queues, the resource account must have a Teams Phone Resource Account license and one of the following assigned:
+When a resource account is used for calling line ID purposes in Call queues, the resource account must have a Teams Phone Resource Account license and one of the following assigned:

 - A [Calling Plan](calling-plans-for-office-365.md) license and a phone number assigned.
 - An [Operator Connect](operator-connect-plan.md) phone number assigned.